 What are applicant files used for?

-Applicant files are often used for onboarding new hires and maintaining all of their related forms and files.
+The use of Applicant files are often for onboarding new hires and maintaining all of their related forms and files.
 To have an effective recruiting process it is important to establish a functional system to organize documents received from job seekers, so many HR departments keep all the documents in one file in order to locate information quickly.

-The employee personnel file is the main employee file that contains the history of the employment relationship from employment application through an exit interview and employment termination documentation.
+As we have answered the question of what are applicant files, let's have a look at the content that should be added in it.
+Thus, The applicant file is the main employee file that contains the history of the employment relationship from employment application through an exit interview and employment termination documentation.
 Only Human Resources staff and the employee’s immediate supervisor and manager may have access to the information in the employee personnel file, and it never leaves the Human Resources office.

 Of all the company-kept employee files, the employee personnel file is most frequently accessed day-to-day for information by the employer, supervisor, or Human Resources staff.